 Today a dome marks the site of the well within the large open space at the centre of Harrogate known as the Stray.
 The Harrogate Stray is one of the many pleasant features of this lovely town and covers some 200 acres.
 It was created by an act of Parliament in 1770.

 Harrogate ultimately owes its modern grandeur to William Slingsby and his spa.
 Before his time, the place was merely a village close to the historic town of Knaresborough.
 Today Harrogate is much bigger than its historic neighbour across the River Nidd to the east and Knaresborough is now part of the administrative district called Harrogate Borough Council.

 The Tewitt Well at Harrogate can be found on the Stray along with a number of other wells, notably the seventeenth century St John’s Well.
 This particular well was named after a church, later replaced by Christ’s Church in Church Square.
-The well was discoverd by a Dr Michael Stanhope and featured in his publication Cures without Care in 1627.
+The well was discovered by a Dr Michael Stanhope and featured in his publication Cures without care in 1627.

 Knaresborough town and castle

 Knaresborough was, perhaps, originally a Knar – a stump situated on a ‘burgh’ or fortified site though it is rather a prosaic beginning for a town with such an interesting history.
 The town is situated in a deep and beautiful gorge formed by the River Nidd, about a mile to the east of Harrogate.
 The gorge is overlooked by the ruins of Knaresborough Castle which was built in Norman times by a baron called Serlo de Burg.

 The castle was rebuilt in the fourteenth century and the ruins of today date from that period.
 Many famous people are associated with Knaresborough Castle including King Richard II who was imprisoned here in 1399 prior to his imprisonment and murder at Pontefract castle.